briangershon/create-solana-token/docs/multisig-signing-process.md

     solana --version            # ours is 1.10.32
     spl-token --version         # ours is 2.0.16

-Thse latest versions were needed recently when the format of the Nonce changed.
+These latest versions were needed recently when the format of the Nonce changed.
 Without having latest versions you may see "data account" errors.

 ## Set keypair for as upcoming fee payer and Nonce authority